matthewearl/quess-stockfish/README.md

 # Quess-stockfish

-This is the code behind my Quess bot.
-See
+This is the code behind my Quess bot, which I made a video about here:

 [![I made an AI for a classic Quake mod](https://img.youtube.com/vi/q1OlXfFsRX4/maxresdefault.jpg)](https://www.youtube.com/watch?v=q1OlXfFsRX4)